 Candidates for the Master of Science degree follow an integrated program of study comprising a minimum of 12 credits and a master's thesis.
 Of these 12 credits, students must complete at least 8 credits of didactic coursework.
 The remaining 4 credits may be fulfilled through a combination of didactic coursework, independent studies, and/or reading courses.
 Of the 8 classroom courses required, at least 4 will be epidemiology courses with substantial methodological focus and at least 2 others will be in biostatistics.

 Please refer to the Epidemiology Graduate Program Handbook for detailed information on course and thesis requirements.

 The master’s program is designed to provide advanced training in the underlying principles and practice of epidemiology for students with little or no prior graduate-level training.
 We do not require a specific type of undergraduate degree, and indeed we encourage applications from students with a variety of academic backgrounds.
 Applicants to this School of Public Health program should apply through SOPHAS, a centralized application service for accredited schools and programs in public health.

 Results from a recent GRE general test (within five years) are required.
 Subject tests are not required but may be submitted.
 MCAT and other related tests for professional schools cannot be substituted for the GRE.
-The application opens August 16.
+The application opens in mid-August each year.
 Brown University School of Public Health GRE reporting code: 7765.

 Financial Aid: Financial aid is available to master’s students in the form of School of Public Health Program scholarships and research apprenticeships.
 The PHP scholarship grants roughly 25% tuition.
 Research apprenticeships cover a larger portion of tuition and provide a monthly stipend.
 These awards are based on merit and qualifications; student loans also are available through the Financial Aid Office.